BernieO/calcardbackup/README.md

 ## About Option -g | -\-get-via-http

-__NOTE__: this option (which used to be the default until *calcardbackup* v0.7.2) is deprecated and not recommended anymore due to the necessity to give cleartext passwords in a separate file.
+__NOTE__: this option is deprecated and not recommended anymore due to the necessity to give cleartext passwords in a separate file.

 As its default, *calcardbackup* creates calendar and addressbook backups by fetching the according data directly from the database.
 However, if invoked with option `-g|--get-via-http`, *calcardbackup* is using the legacy method of backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
 Thus, a file with usernames and passwords is necessary, passed to the script via option `-u|--usersfile`.

 Using this option also carries the risk of timeouts resulting in *calcardbackup* not being able to back up large addressbooks.

-__To make a long story short__: all you need to know about option `-g|--get-via-http` is to __not__ use it, unless you have a good reason to expose passwords of the users to be backed up.
+__To make a long story short__: all you need to know about option `-g|--get-via-http` is to __NOT__ use it, unless you have a good reason to expose passwords of the users to be backed up.

 ## About Option -i | -\-include-shares

-__NOTE:__ there is no need to read this section unless you want to run *calcardbackup* with the deprecated option `-g|--get-via-http`, which is not recommended (see above).
+__NOTE:__ there is no need to read this section unless you want to run *calcardbackup* with the deprecated option `-g|--get-via-http`, which is not recommended (see [About Option -g|--get-via-http](#about-option--g----get-via-http)).

 If, for whatever reason, *calcardbackup* is being run with option `-g|--get-via-http` (not recommended!), this method may be used as follows to keep passwords of the main users secret:
 - create a new user in your ownCloud/Nextcloud